-A new report recently released from the Project on Student Loan Debt at The Institute for College Access and Success (TICAS) found that the average student loan debt for those who graduated in 2012 with a bachelor’s degree was $29,400.
-Although this is the fifth year in a row that student loan debt has escalated, a number of factors may have contributed to this new figure.
+A new report recently released from the Project on Student Loan Debt at The Institute for College Access and Success (TICAS) found that the average student loan debt for those who graduated in 2018 with a bachelor’s degree was $29,200.
+Although in the past few years student loan debt has escalated, a number of factors may have contributed to this new figure.
 Many of those who graduated last year came in at the height of the recession (2008) and probably had little assistance from their parents, especially those whose parents had lost a job or had their savings depleted.

 Student Loan Mistakes You Should Avoid

 Students may have also been unable to find suitable employment for themselves to help cut their costs.
 Regardless of the economy, there are also other factors that could have contributed to the higher debt load.
 Unfortunately, many students make the mistake of committing some common errors when it comes to securing financial aid for college, especially those who utilize student loans to cover their costs.
 If you are applying for college or considering a student loan for next semester, here are five common student loan mistakes you should avoid.